Full disclosure: I am a sucker for Final Fantasy. But its eighth entry, Final Fantasy VIII? Well … I’ll get to that in a minute.

 Eight the Great?

-The writers didn’t seem particularly interested in developing the characters of Quistis, Irvine, Selphie, or Zell.
+The writers didn’t seem particularly interested in developing Quistis, Irvine, Selphie, or Zell as individual characters.
 Their main goal was clearly Squall and Rinoa’s relationship, and nothing else.

 Basically, she’ll live forever without succumbing to the passage of time.

 The game’s theme is the constant passage of time.
 The lesson is this: living in the past is detrimental.
 We should cherish every memory we have and the lessons we’ve learned along the way.
 Basically, forget the past but don’t forget your memories.

 Squall spent the first half of the game living in the past and not the present.
 He avoided getting close to his allies because the past had already punished him for letting his defenses down.
 With some excessive prodding from Rinoa, he let go of his trauma and strived to open his heart to her and those around him.

 So Ultimecia essentially wants to go back to the past, compress time, and make the future irrelevant.
 Question is, why?
 And how is the game’s theme relevant to her?
 If we look at the other villains of Final Fantasy, we see they were the antithesis of what the games’ respective themes were.